News

 SophosNews

-Sophos registers the scans for Log4j vulnerabilities worldwide and the countries from which many exploits come: China and Russia.
+Sophos is tracking scans for the Log4j vulnerability worldwide and the countries where many exploits are coming from: China and Russia.
 The findings show two heatmaps.
-Sean Gallagher, Senior Threat Researcher at Sophos “Sophos continues to monitor scans for Log4j vulnerabilities.
-In the past, we've seen large spikes and then sharp drops in such scans and exploit attempts.
-In the case of Log4j, we didn't see a drop, but rather daily scans and access attempts from a globally distributed infrastructure.
+Sean Gallagher, Senior Threat Researcher at Sophos "Sophos continues to monitor scans for Log4j vulnerabilities.
+In the past, we have seen large spikes in such scans and exploit attempts and then a significant decline.
+In the case of Log4j, we have not seen a decline, but rather daily scans and access attempts from a globally distributed infrastructure.
 We expect this high level of activity to continue as the vulnerability...

 Read more